hirosystems/docs/docs/example-apps/heystack.md

 Heystack is powered by Clarity smart contracts so each message is a transaction on the Stacks blockchain.
 Each time a user sends a message on the platform, they must sign the message with the [Stacks web wallet][] (or another compatible wallet) and pay a small gas fee in STX.
-A user spends a $HEY token to send every message, and recieves a $HEY token for every like that their messages receive.
+A user spends a $HEY token to send every message, and receives a $HEY token for every like that their messages receive.

 The following video provides a brief overview of the Heystack application: